Third-Party Risk Management Frameworks: An Overview

 NIST has also released a comprehensive risk management framework that enables companies in all sectors to integrate third-party risk management and information security management seamlessly.
 NIST 800-37 provides a solid foundation for managing risk across the enterprise, including those related to third and fourth parties.
 Section 2.8 of the NIST RMF is worth paying particular attention to when considering issues around supply chain risk.
 NIST 800-37 can be particularly useful when considering risk mitigation strategies for onboarding new third-party vendors.

 When designing vendor questionnaires, the best practices outlined in the NIST Cybersecurity Framework can prove invaluable.
 This library of best practices provides a set of standards that gives all participants the same reference model when discussing problems.
-The NIST CSF is widely considered the gold standard for building a cybersecurity program and can help you accurately measure a potential vendor's cyber risk profile as part of the assessment process.
-Building your vendor risk questionnaire based on controls found in NIST CSF can be particularly useful for organizations that have strong data privacy or regulatory compliance concerns.
+The NIST CSF is widely considered the gold standard for building a cybersecurity program.
+It can help you accurately measure a potential vendor's cyber risk profile as part of the assessment process.
+Building your vendor risk questionnaire based on controls found in NIST CSF can be particularly useful for organizations with strong data privacy or regulatory compliance concerns.

 ISO TPRM Frameworks

-The ISO 27001, 27002, and 27018 standards set requirements for establishing, implementing, maintaining, and continually improving an information security management system.
-ISO requirements are much broader than purely third-party risk but do include a significant section on how to manage supplier risk as part of a broader information security program.
-When designing your TPRM program, it is worth considering not only the ISO provisions that relate to third-party risk, but also the broader information security controls that could be applied to your vendor risk assessment process.
+The ISO 27001 and 27002 standards set requirements for establishing, implementing, maintaining, and continually improving an information security management system.
+ISO requirements are much broader than purely third-party risk but include a significant section on managing supplier risk as part of a broader information security program.
+When designing your TPRM program, it is worth considering the ISO provisions that relate to third-party risk and the broader information security controls that could be applied to your vendor risk assessment process.

-• Initiation - scoping, business case/cost-benefit analysis, comparison of insourcing versus outsource options as well as a variant or hybrid approaches such as co-sourcing
+• Initiation - scoping, business case/cost-benefit analysis, comparison of insourcing versus outsourcing options as well as a variant or hybrid approaches such as co-sourcing

 • Transition to or implementation of the supply arrangements, with enhanced risks around the implementation period